khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 ## Feature configuration

-The ability to configure features by disabling unwanted functionality is possible at the project level.
-Admin users cannot disable features at the instance level, as they do not know what functionality end users may need.
+The ability to configure features by disabling unwanted functionality is [possible at the project level](https://docs.gitlab.com/ee/user/project/settings/#sharing-and-permissions).
+Admin users cannot disable features at the instance or group levels, as they do not know what functionality end users may need.

 ## Feature discovery moments